 1992: George Harrison played his first full concert in the UK since the breakup of the Beatles at the Royal Albert Hall to benefit the Natural Law Party, a transnational political party founded that year on the principles of Transcendental Meditation.

-1992: Eurythmics singer Annie Lennox’s first solo album Diva was released.
-It later reached #23 in the US and #1 in the UK.
+1992: Eurythmics singer Annie Lennox released her first solo album, Diva.
+It reached #23 in the US and #1 in the UK.

 1996: The Beatles compilation album Anthology 2 hit #1 on the Billboard pop chart.